Permutation-based presentations for Brin's higher-dimensional Thompson groups $nV$: Introduction

 \section{Introduction}

 A well-known result of Brouwer~\cite{Brouwer} states that a non-empty totally disconnected compact metrizable space without isolated points is homeomorphic to the Cantor space~$\Cant$.
-Consequently this space arises in many forms within mathematics and one should be unsurprised that many groups occur among its homeomorphisms.
-Interesting and important examples of such groups include Grigorchuk's group of intermediate growth~\cite{Grig80,Grig91}, which may be naturally described as consisting of certain automorphisms of a binary rooted tree and hence as a group of homeomorphisms of Cantor space; its various generalizations, such as the Gupta--Sidki groups~\cite{GS83} and more recently the multi-GGS groups (see, for example,~\cite{FAZR}); the asynchronous rational group defined by Grigorchuk, Nekrashevych and Sushchanskii~\cite{GNS}, which consists of all homeomorphisms of the Cantor space defined by an asynchronous binary transducer; and, particularly relevant to this paper, the groups $F$,~$T$ and~$V$ introduced by Richard~J. Thompson~\cite{CFP,Thompson-notes}.
+Consequently this space arises throughout mathematics and it is unsurprising that many groups occur among its homeomorphisms.
+Interesting and important examples of such groups include Grigorchuk's group of intermediate growth~\cite{Grig80,Grig91}, which may be naturally described as consisting of certain automorphisms of a binary rooted tree, and various generalizations, such as the Gupta--Sidki groups~\cite{GS83} and the multi-GGS groups (see, for example,~\cite{FAZR}); the asynchronous rational group of Grigorchuk, Nekrashevych and Sushchanskii~\cite{GNS}; and, particularly relevant to this paper, the groups $F$,~$T$ and~$V$ introduced by Richard~J. Thompson~\cite{CFP,Thompson-notes}.